evariste-club/evariste-club.github.io/README.md

 | [Rachit Bhandari](mailto:rachit23413@iiitd.ac.in) | 0336, April 3 |

-If you liked these challenges (we will do more of these if there is enough interest!), you can check out [OverTheWire](https://overthewire.org/wargames/bandit).
+If you liked these challenges (we will do more of these if there is enough interest!), check out [OverTheWire](https://overthewire.org/wargames/bandit).